 Colour scheme files allow the user to save or import existing or customised sets of colours from the Document Setting' Colors tab.
 Colour scheme files also record the text font and map font preferences.
 Often, choice of font and font size is connected to the choice of colour scheme.
 Saving additional information helps makes colour schemes more useful.

 Icon: a white page with a wheel of colour chips and the title 'tbc'.
 Previously, it was a white page with the old Tinderbox program symbol and colour chips down the left side.

-To use/import a colour scheme file simply drag it onto a notes in map, outline, chart, or treemap views of the current Tinderbox data file.
+To use/import a colour scheme file simply drag it onto an open Tinderbox document's view pane.

 Colour scheme files are normally intended to be dropped into view windows.
 If a colour scheme file is double-clicked, Tinderbox displays a dialog suggesting that you drop the file in a view window.